epistasisSMMB/SMMB/README.md

 # SMMB documentation
 ## Stochastic Multiple Markov Blankets (SMMB)
-SMMB is a cross-platform software package, as soon as compilation is available on desired workstation.
+SMMB is a cross-platform software package, provided compilation is available on desired workstation.

 ## Needs for compilation
 * g++ version compatible with C++11 functionalities
-* boost library
+* boost library.
+The version 1.61.0 was used by the authors.

 ## Compilation instructions
-### 1. Change the line n°1 in the Makefile : `BOOST_FOLDER=<value>`.
+### 1. Change the first line in the Makefile : `BOOST_FOLDER=<value>`.
-It is needed to replace `<value>` with the path to the installed boost library.
+Replace `<value>` with the path to the installed boost library.

 ### 2. Execute following command lines:
     cd <path to SMMB project directory>